The Köln Concert: Usage in popular culture

 In a 1992 interview with the German magazine Der Spiegel, Jarrett complained that the album had become nothing more than a soundtrack and also said that "We also have to learn to forget music.
 Otherwise we become addicted to the past."

-For the 50th anniversary of the Köln Concert, many tributes are planned.
+Several tributes were created for the 50th anniversary of the Köln Concert.
 The German film entitled Köln 75, directed by Ido Fluk, which tells the story of this concert, premiered at the Berlinale 2025 with Vera Brandes played by Mala Emde, Keith Jarrett by John Magaro and Manfred Eicher by Alexander Scheer.
-A French documentary Köln Tracks, directed by Vincent Duceau and scheduled for release in 2025, investigates the piano used by Keith Jarrett during this concert.
+A French documentary Köln Tracks, directed by Vincent Duceau and scheduled for release in 2026, investigates the piano used by Keith Jarrett during this concert.
 A graphic novel is also being prepared.